wundergraph/wundergraph/docs-website/src/pages/docs/wundergraph-config-ts-reference/configure-open-telemetry.md

 To enable Open Telemetry, set the `enabled` option to `true` in the `telemetry` section of the `options` object in the `configureWunderGraphApplication` function.
 If no exporter endpoint is configured, the default exporter is the `Stdout` which prints the traces to the console.
-If both exporter endpoints are configured, the `exporterHttpEndpoint` will be used.
+If both exporter endpoints are configured, the error will be returned.
-Configuration priority: `otelExporterHttpEndpoint` > `exporterJaegerEndpoint` > `Stdout`.

 ```typescript
 // wundergraph.config.ts